 Scholar-mentors work under the auspices of a senior scholar to conduct research and mentor undergraduate and graduate students (junior scholars), helping to enrich their education through direct access to primary sources in the Green Collection.

 The Green Scholars Initiative is independent of any one academic institution of higher learning or religious tradition.
-Its growing international presence has administrative hubs at Tyndale House, Cambridge, Wycliffe Hall, Oxford, Gordon-Conwell Theological Seminary, and its center for traditional undergraduate activity, Baylor University—where more than a dozen research projects are currently underway.
+Its growing international presence has administrative hubs at Tyndale House, Cambridge, Wycliffe Hall, Oxford and Gordon-Conwell Theological Seminary, and soon at the Museum of the Bible in Washington, D.C.